-You can weigh liquids on any scale using a kilogram readout as long as they are a similar density to water.
-Use the liquid measure feature for weighing liquids that have a different density to water, like honey or oil.
+You can weigh liquids on any scale using a kilogram readout as long as they're a similar density to water.
+Use the liquid measure feature, if available, for weighing liquids that have a different density to water, like honey or oil.

 For digital scales:

 Look for an easy to read digital display with clear labelling.
 You should be able to easily see the display while your ingredients are on the scales.
 An automatic turn-off screen, that has at least a three-minute time period before it switches off, plus a memory recall (which shows the same reading again once the screen comes back on), allows enough time to measure your ingredients and helps save the battery when not in use.
 It's also handy if the display indicates how much life is left in the battery.